fenwick67/cabal-clone/README.md

 # cabal-clone

-Another desktop client for cabal that mostly works.
+Another desktop client for cabal, with the most basic features implemented.

+Compared to cabal-desktop:

+Added features: You can join a cabal by an arbitrary "invite code".
+In other words, come up with a passphrase or a group name and you can chat across the ether without any more coordination.

-Missing features: peerlist, "new message" pills, peer names
+Missing features: list of peers, names

 ![screenshot](doc/screenshot.png)